Installing shiplap in your home shouldn’t be exhaustive OR expensive! Learn how we did our DIY faux shiplap, the easy (and inexpensive) way!

 And they were the perfect size for the gap plus they stayed in place pretty well.

-We used the brad nailer to nail them into place.
+We used the brad nailer nail gun to nail the shiplap boards into place.

 We didn’t use any kind of glue behind them because we felt that was unnecessary.